-The study reported here is a component of a project commissioned by the HPC, to explore professionalism in the healthcare professions for which it is regulator.
-Study 1, reported here, investigated healthcare professionals' understanding of professionalism, while the ongoing Study 2 is exploring ways to measure the breadth of the construct and its association to short-term career outcomes.
+The study reported here is a component of a project commissioned by the HPC, which explores professionalism in the healthcare professions.
+Study 1, reported here, investigated healthcare professionals' understanding of professionalism, while Study 2 is exploring ways to measure the breadth of the construct and its association with short-term career outcomes.